stlenx/PS-AD-MassEnroll/README.md

 # PS-AD-MassEnroll
 Powershell script that automatically adds new users to active directory domain from a csv file

-# Not very dynamic
+# Still not very dynamic

 Once run it will ask for the path to the csv file to use.
+With this new update some settings can be easily changed from the options.json file without touching the code.
+Options are:

+### domain

+> De domain we're creating the users in

+### tld

+> Top level domain in which the domain is in. example.**com**

+### adpath

+> Path to create the users in, it will still create OUs inside of it for each class and course.

-As it is right now the file will need the same rows i have and, if you wish to use it, make sure to change the domain in the code from mine to yours :)
+As it is right now the file will need the same rows i have.

 ## School work